35 GTA 5 Locations Based on Real Life

 Why It Counts: Los Santos is the map-level match.
 It is the Los Angeles-inspired main city, so treat it as the umbrella location rather than a single landmark.

-Claim Guardrail: Do not call every district a one-to-one copy of a specific LA neighborhood.
+Accuracy Note: Do not call every district a one-to-one copy of a specific LA neighborhood.

 GTA 5 Rockford Hills